splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 Debug logging is a special execution mode that outputs more information about the Java agent of the Splunk Distribution of OpenTelemetry Java.
 This can help you troubleshoot Java instrumentation issues.

-To turn on the debug logging for the agent, pass the following argument when running your application:
+To turn on debug logging for the Java agent, select one of the following options:

-``-Dotel.javaagent.debug=true``
+- Pass the following argument when running your application: ``-Dotel.javaagent.debug=true``.

+- Set the ``OTEL_JAVAAGENT_DEBUG`` environment variable to ``true`` before running your application.

 When you run the agent with debug logging enabled, debug information is sent to the console as ``stderr``.
 Debug log entries look like the following example: